baxpr/probtrack/README.md

 Each row of a STATS CSV output contains information about one source/target ROI pair.

-- `probtrack_dir`: Location in `PROBTRACKS` output where the files used to compute this row's stats are located
+- `probtrack_dir`: Directory in `PROBTRACKS` output where the files used to compute this row's stats are located

 - `source`: Name of the source (seed) ROI